macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 test-cve / $ passwd geaaru
 ```

-The `copyfail-go` could be downloaded from the website, compiled locally or directly
+The `copyfail-go` tool can be downloaded from the website, compiled locally,
-in the container through `emerge`.
-We use SSH connection with a unprivileged user *geaaru* to test
+or installed directly inside the container through `emerge`.
+We use an SSH connection with an unprivileged user named *geaaru* to test
 the exploit.

 This is what happens in the container: